Trump Is Showing How the Deep State Really Works

 At this stage, the actual audio of the call and any transcript would be considered “Raw FISA-acquired information,” and its distribution would be highly restricted.
 At the NSA, not more than 40 or so analysts or senior managers would be read into the classification sub-sub compartment that contains it, called RAGTIME-A,B,C D or P, where each letter stands for one of five different categories of foreign intelligence.

-For anything out of the ordinary — and this qualifies, at the FBI, the head of the National Security Division would be notified, and he or she would bring the raw FISA transcript to FBI Director James Comey or his deputy.
+For anything out of the ordinary — and this qualifies — the head of the National Security Division would be notified, and he or she would bring the raw FISA transcript to FBI Director James Comey or his deputy.
 Then, the director and his deputy would determine whether to keep the part of the communication that contained Flynn’s words.
 The NSA has its own procedures for determining whether to destroy or retain the U.S. half of an intercepted communication.

 In this case, there were three sets of communications between Flynn and Kislyak, at least one of which is a text message.
 The first occurs on Dec.
 18. The last occurs on Dec.
 30, a day after sanctions were levied against people that the Russian ambassador knew — namely, spies posing as diplomats.